ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > What simplifications or modifications had to be made?

 One simplification that was made concerns the calculation of the fruit fly with the best position.
 This calculation is made within the algorithm's vision phase.
-The pseudo code provided by Mitic, Vukovic, Petrovic and Miljkoiv (2015) indicates that the best positioned fruit fly would have the lowest smell concentration (with regard to the function being optimised).
+The pseudo code provided by Mitic, Vukovic, Petrovic and Miljkoiv (2015) indicates that the best positioned fruit fly (at least for standard, rather than chaotic FOA) would have the lowest smell concentration (with regard to the function being optimised).
 Smell concentration is the inverse of the distance between a fruit fly and the food.
 A fruit fly with the minimum smell concentration is the one furthest from the food.
-Consequently, the best position calculation was modified to find the maximum smell concentration with regard to the function being optimised.
+Consequently, the best position calculation was modified to find the fruit fly with the maximum smell concentration (with regard to the function being optimised).
 The method that performs this calculation is called `findBestPosition` and it can be found within the `src/fruitFlies.js` class between lines `108` and `124`.

-Another modification that had to be made concerns the movement of the swam.
+Another modification that was made concerns the movement of the swam.
 Per iteration, the swarm moves towards the fruit fly with the best position.
 It was assumed that the difference between the swarm's `n` and `n+1` positions should be applied to all of the fruit flies.
 The method that performs this calculation is called `transpose` and it can be found within the `src/fruitFly.js` class between lines `233` and `241`.

-A further modification concenred the calculation used to determine the initial position of the food.
-This did not appear to have been defined by Mitic, Vukovic, Petrovic and Miljkoiv (2015).
-It was assumed that the calculation would be the same one that had been used for the generation of the initial fruit fly position.
+A further modification concerns the calculation used to determine the initial position of the food.
+This was not defined by Mitic, Vukovic, Petrovic and Miljkoiv (2015).
+However, it was assumed that the calculation would be identical to one used for the generation of the initial fruit fly positions.
 The method that performs this calculation is called `generateFoodCoordinates` and it can be found within the `src/food.js` class between lines `44` and `55`.

-Lastly, the alpha function, which contains the Chebyshev chaotic map, only accepts values between `-1` and `1`.
+Lastly, the `alpha` function, which contains the Chebyshev chaotic map, only accepts values between `-1` and `1`.
+However, the values being passed to `alpha` are the difference between the fruit fly's current and best positions.
+Consequently, the fruit fly's current and best positions are normalised (by dividing both of them by the upper bound of the search space).

-Chaotic map
-- values between -1 and 1
-- JavaScript coordinates
-- Separate calls for x and y
-- See the smell function
-- subsequent limit
-- Addition of a cleaning step - values greater than 1 divided by the upper bound.

 ---